 The influential political rap group’s third album is a landmark recording.
 The hard-hitting musical attack of The Bomb Squad provides the perfect canvass for Chuck D’s thought-provoking lyrical thesis on systemic racism and other issues related to Black America.

 Fugazi’s full-length debut is a definitive album in the development of the ’90s alt-rock boom.
-Along with helping to write a musical blueprint, it also features Ian Mckaye’s socially conscious lyrics which critiques subjects such as violence, commercialism, and government surveillance.
+Along with helping to write a musical blueprint, it also features Ian Mckaye’s socially conscious lyrics which critique subjects such as violence, commercialism, and government surveillance.

 The socially conscious hip-hop group’s debut can make a strong claim for the most Afrocentric rap album.
-The old school funky musical vibe blends well with the lyrical commentary on issues of race.
+The old-school funky musical vibe blends well with the lyrical commentary on issues of race.

 This EP by the English singer-songwriter is his first explicitly political release.
 Before this, his albums feature a mixture of political and personal.
 This collection of songs includes a few rewrites of protest standards and it is deeply rooted in the protest songs tradition.